-- 21. In 2004, the Human Rights Committee noted its concern about the high level of domestic violence against women and called upon Morocco to "take suitable practical measures to combat this phenomenon."
-In para.
-9 of the List of Issues, the Committee asks for information on "measures taken to criminalize" and combat "all forms of violence against women," particularly domestic violence and sexual harassment.42 - 22.
+- 6. During the 2012 Universal Periodic Review, Morocco accepted recommendations from eleven countries urging it to adopt specific legislation to protect women from violence.
+To date, these accepted recommendations have not been implemented. - 7.
 Violence against women remains a widespread problem in Morocco.
 A 2011 national study found that 62.8% of women in Morocco of ages 18-64 had been victims of some form of violence during the year preceding the study.
-43 The Moroccan Government referred to this study in its recent report to the Committee on Economic, Social and Cultural Rights, noting that the study found that 55% of these acts of violence were committed by a victim's husband, and the violence was reported by the wife in only 3% of such cases.
-44 Another 2011 report identified that in cases of violence against women, the perpetrator is the husband in eight out of ten cases.
-45 - 23.
+The Moroccan Government referred to this study in its recent report to the Committee on Economic, Social and Cultural Rights, noting that the study found that 55% of these acts of violence were committed by a victim's husband, and the violence was reported by the wife in only 3% of such cases.
+Another 2011 report identified that in cases of violence against women, the perpetrator is the husband in eight out of ten cases. - 8.
 Furthermore, there is an overall acceptance of domestic violence and a distrust of the justice system that make it unlikely that a victim will report domestic violence.
 One survey found that 33 percent of respondents believed that a man is sometimes justified to beat his wife.
 Another study found that of those women who have experienced domestic violence, 68 percent expressed a distrust of the justice system.
-47 - 24.
+8 - 9.
 Currently, no specific legislation addressing violence against women exists in Morocco.
-The Replies of Morocco to the list of issues states that there "are plans to family chose to pardon him after his arrest by the police because he proposed to marry her daughter (who was 16 at the time) in order to "to repair and protect her."
-See http://telquel.ma/2014/11/11/marrakech-mineure-violee-mariee-force-defiguree 1422317
+Violence against women in remains covered under the outdated, generally applicable provisions of the 1962 Penal Code.
+The Penal Code does contain some general prohibitions that may be applied to domestic violence, including provisions establishing that a spousal relationship is an aggravating circumstance for sentencing purposes in assault and battery cases.
+However, in Morocco's 2015 draft bill for reforms to the Penal Code, proposed article 420 would expand impunity for honor killings by changing "head of household" to "any family member," thus expanding the category of persons eligible for exoneration from assault. - 10.
+Current laws have legal gaps, are insufficient to prevent, investigate, and punish violence against women, are discriminatory, and rarely enforced by the justice system in cases of gender-based violence, such as sexual harassment, rape, and domestic abuse.
+The law enforcement and justice systems do not respond adequately to complaints of violence against women; few VAW cases reach the courts due to the failures of the system to investigate crimes of violence, protect victims and hold perpetrators accountable.